CodingOnBush/webserv/README.md

 	- Set required headers dynamically for all requests
 	- Verify that the correct body is set

+- Signals to handle + valgrind checks to add

 - Decide which files we want to serve to demonstrate functionality of webserv:
 	- a fully static website
 	- upload files functionality